-Unlike Go, though, I noticed the foveated rendering far more in Quest.
-Or, rather, I noticed it far more in some Quest apps.
+In Quest’s most intensive apps you’ll notice the foveated rendering.
 In some games like Beat Saber it isn’t perceptible.
 Again, though, Creed was the giveaway.
 In the game’s opening training montage I couldn’t help but point my eyes down and see two blurs for feet running on a treadmill.
 Tilting my head up over text to move it into the foveated area revealed the scale and size of the effect.
 It renders fully right in the center and gets increasingly blurrier as you move closer to the edges of the display.
 You can see the effect in these images captured directly from the headset, which still reflect the experience in 2020.

 I’ve found the technique to range from incredibly distracting to occasionally noticeable.
 Creed is the main offender, yes, but it also caught my eye in games like Journey of the Gods and Apex Construct.
 It’s a necessary evil to get some of PC VR’s bigger games onto the headset but problematic all the same.